pymupdf/PyMuPDF/docs/page.rst

-:meth:`Page.drawSquiggle`         PDF only: draw a squiggly line :meth:`Page.drawZigzag`           PDF only: draw a zig-zagged line :meth:`Page.getFontList`          PDF only: get list of used fonts :meth:`Page.getImageBbox`         PDF only: get bbox of inserted image :meth:`Page.getImageList`         PDF only: get list of used images :meth:`Page.getLinks`             get all links :meth:`Page.getPixmap`            create a page image in raster format
+:meth:`Page.drawSquiggle`         PDF only: draw a squiggly line :meth:`Page.drawZigzag`           PDF only: draw a zig-zagged line :meth:`Page.getFontList`          PDF only: get list of used fonts :meth:`Page.getImageBbox`         PDF only: get bbox of embedded image :meth:`Page.getImageList`         PDF only: get list of used images :meth:`Page.getLinks`             get all links :meth:`Page.getPixmap`            create a page image in raster format